patlaj/experimental/prycrane/accessibility/afeedback-02-en.md

 	</ul>

 <h2>How we will use your feedback</h2>
 We will use your feedback to advance our accessibility efforts.
 Some feedback may be addressed right away, and some may be addressed in the development of our future accessibility plans.
-The feedback we receive and how we take it into consideration will be includedin our progress reports, published in the years between accessibility plans.
+The feedback we receive and how we take it into consideration will be included in our progress reports, published in the years between accessibility plans.

 <h2>Confidentiality</h2>
 <p>Your feedback will not be associated with your name.
 We will share it only with those ESDC employees directly involved in advancing our accessibility efforts.</p>